ICEL-conference/ICEL9-data-analysis-workshop/README.md

 4. Make sure the code in this repository is available and can be run on your laptop.
 If you are familiar with github feel free to clone this repository.
 If you are unfamiliar with github you can download a zip file from this repos main page by clicking the green code button above to the right and then click 'Download ZIP' .
 Make sure you have selected the main branch, as seen above to the left of this page.
-Here is an image of what it should look like.
+Here is an image of what it should look like,
 ![image](./resources/download_clone_repo.png)